-Course Code Course Name Credits BMD07022 Lasers & Fibre Optics 03 Course Objectives To help the students to build up a detailed knowledge fabrication, and applications of lasers & fiber optics in medi To create a platform for students to have deeper undefundamental principles of lasers and Optical fibers in bio-ph cal engineering. erstanding on the Course Outcomes Learner will be able to: Understand types of optical source and its emission proper Analyze the various types of lasers and their medical applic Familiarize the fundamentals of optical fibers.
+Course Code Course Name Credits BMD07022 Lasers & Fibre Optics 03 Course Objectives To help the students to build up a detailed knowledge of the methods fabrication, and applications of lasers & fiber optics in medical engineering.
+To create a platform for students to have deeper understanding on th fundamental principles of lasers and Optical fibers in bio-photonic systems.
+Course Outcomes Learner will be able to: Understand types of optical source and its emission proper Analyze the various types of lasers and their medical applic Familiarize the fundamentals of optical fibers.
 Understand the interaction of laser with tissue along with it Understand and implement the use of lasers and optical fill and sensing. ations ts applications